openwallet-foundation-labs/tsp/docs/src/cli/routed.md

   > tsp -d q set-relation q2 b
   ```

-When this set up is done, all these is needed to send a routed message from `a` to `b` is to set up a route.
+When this set up is done, the only thing left to send a routed message from `a` to `b`, is to set up a route.

 ```sh
 tsp -d a set-route b VID-FOR-P,VID-FOR-Q,VID-FOR-Q2